Design-Computing/Design-Computing.github.io/md/week2.md

    1. [Codecademy: Learn Python 3](https://www.codecademy.com/learn/learn-python-3).
 This is paid content, but you can do it on a free trial.
 If you decide to stay, students get 35% off.
 [Learn python 2](https://www.codecademy.com/learn/learn-python) (This is python 2 it's free, but the content is basically the same.)

    These will give you different perspectives on this python stuff.
 The more times you cover the material, the better it'll bed down in your brain.
+Each person has different learning styles, and the more times you cover the material from different perspectives, the more robustly it'll stick in your brain.

 1. Optional: Read _[The Oregon Trail Game: Crossing Rivers](http://www.died-of-dysentery.com/stories/crossing-rivers.html)_ and see if you can write the flow control (`if`, `elif` and `else`) statements that would give you the results in this image: ![](http://www.died-of-dysentery.com/images/chap13-doc-ford-algorithm.png).
 It's not going to be tested, it's more about stretching your thinking process.